mgeitz/tbdchat/README.txt

    Server:

       - Users persist in active users and as users in rooms after exiting.

    Client:

-      - No colors
+      - Many things still need colors
-      - Window rezises are not properly handled
+      - Window contents are lost after rezises - this is especially troublesome if someone has been typing in and then they resize.
       - For some reason /login and /join, when parsed by strsep, return the base commands as args[8] instead of args[0]

 CLIENT FEATURES: